Core Concepts

 - Extract — Pain points are automatically pulled from every conversation as structured evidence

 Each piece feeds the next.
-No manual transcription, no lost insights, no guessing if your fix worked.
+No manual transcription, no lost insights, and no delivery handoff detached from its evidence.

 Projects

 A project maps to one product (or product area) you want to research.
-Everything lives under a project: sessions, signals, tasks, screeners, and studies.
+Everything lives under a project: interviews, evidence, work items, intakes, and studies.

 Each project has: